Choosing a Country to Live in Abroad

 Job Market and Business Opportunities

-You just want to get work, then go for countries with strong economies and burgeoning industries.
-Germany enjoys strong engineering and manufacturing capabilities, the UK and Ireland have opportunities within finance, technology and healthcare.
-Australia is popular as well for the skilled trades and in IT and education.
+If you just want to get work, then go for countries with strong economies and burgeoning industries.
+Germany enjoys strong engineering and manufacturing capabilities; the UK and Ireland have opportunities within finance, technology, and healthcare.
+Australia is also popular for skilled trades, information technology, and education.

 Healthcare Quality and Access

-Healthcare quality is among the top three factors while choosing to move overseas.
-Consider the quality of hospitals and doctors, not to mention general quality of health care.
-Some have cheap universal healthcare and some you need private insurance for a good level of care.
+Healthcare quality is one of the top three factors to consider when choosing to move overseas.
+Consider the quality of hospitals and doctors, not to mention the general quality of health care.
+Some have cheap universal healthcare, and for some you need private insurance for a good level of care.

 Choosing a Country to Live in Abroad - Healthcare Quality and Access